Diksha4248/Textualize/README.md

 ![image](https://user-images.githubusercontent.com/78029145/154792740-dadca757-5424-4e4c-af69-fc3a5055af3b.png)

-This app is used to perform an indepth analysis of a text The analysis sections include ->
+This app is used to perform an indepth analysis of a text.<br>
+The analysis sections include ->

 **1. Spam or Ham Detection**